The Staff of Tenants & Neighbors

-Mariel De La Cruz, Tenant Organizer, HUD-Assisted Housing, spent two years with the Jesuit Volunteer Corps before coming to Tenants & Neighbors.
-She worked as a Bilingual Paralegal at the Georgia Legal Services Farmworker Division, where she conducted outreach and educated workers about their rights.
-She also worked with the United Community Housing Coalition in Detroit, assisting people who were going through a foreclosure or eviction.
+Mariel De La Cruz, Tenant Organizer, HUD-Assisted Housing, has been in the Jesuit Volunteer Corps for the last two years.
+Last year, she was a Bilingual Paralegal at the Georgia Legal Services Farmworker Division, where she conducted outreach and educated workers about their rights.
+The year before, she worked with the United Community Housing Coalition in Detroit, assisting people who were going through a foreclosure or eviction.
 In her current role, Mariel is educating and organizing tenants in buildings that HUD has determined to be at risk of loss of affordability.
 She graduated from Fordham University with a major in Political Science and a minor in Urban Studies.

-Oksana Mironova, Grant Administrator, is responsible for the administrative management of our HUD Tenant Resource Network grant, through which we educate and organize tenants living in Section 8 properties that HUD has determined to be at risk of loss of affordability.
+Oksana Mironova, Grant Administrator, is responsible for the administrative management of our Tenant Resource Network grant, through which we educate and organize tenants living in Section 8 properties that HUD has determined to be at risk of loss of affordability.
 Oksana is also a Morgan Stanley/ANHD fellow at the West Side Federation of Senior and Supportive Housing and a Research Assistant at the CUNY Institute for Sustainable Cities.
-She has a Masters degree in Urban Planning from Hunter College.
+She is currently finishing up her Masters of Urban Planning at Hunter College.

-Maggie Russell-Ciardi, Executive Director, previously worked at the Lower East Side Tenement Museum, where she developed a wide range of programs to foster dialogue about challenging social issues such as housing and immigration policy.
-Other past work experience includes serving as the Strengthening Neighborhood Assets Program Coordinator at Citizens Committee for NYC, managing a $1.1 million program of grants, training, and technical assistance for organizations working to promote positive inter-group relations in communities with new immigrant residents.
-She has also led a city-wide education program on immigrant rights at the Center for Immigrants Rights, and as a labor organizer at the Farm Labor Organizing Committee.
-Maggie has a BA in Spanish and Labor Studies from Oberlin College, and a MA in Latin American Studies from New York University.
+Maggie Russell-Ciardi, Executive Director, previously worked at the Lower East Side Tenement Museum, where she developed a wide range of programs to foster dialogue about challenging social issues such as housing and immigration.
+Her past work experience includes serving as the Strengthening Neighborhood Assets Program Coordinator at Citizens Committee for NYC, managing a $1.1 million program of grants, training, and technical assistance for organizations working to promote positive inter-group relations in communities with new immigrant residents.
+She has also led a city-wide education program on immigrant rights at the Center for Immigrants Rights and organized migrant farm workers with the Farm Labor Organizing Committee.
+Maggie has a BA in Spanish and Labor and Trade Union Studies from Oberlin College, and a MA in Latin American Studies from New York University.

 Sam Stein, Rent Regulation Campaign Coordinator, coordinates our legislative campaigns to strengthen the rent laws as well as our annual Rent Guidelines Board campaign.
 He also provides organizing support, information, and referrals to rent regulated tenants.
 Sam's previous experience includes working as a campaign researcher for SEIU 32BJ.
 He has a Masters degree in Urban Planning.